Highly sensitive people feel things on a deep emotional level. But what are the pros and cons of being a highly sensitive man?

 Our empathic abilities help us to really see, feel, hear, and “get” our partners.
 That makes us very supportive and caring.

 Because HSP tends to have high expectations, low tolerance for change, and love perfectionism, they do tend to feel stress more than others.
 Thus, finding good and healthy outlets for stress is crucial!

 For me, that outlet is martial arts, although I love yoga as well.

 The cornerstone of both practices is breathwork, and while I don’t practice either art daily, I do practice breathwork daily.

-Breath is life, and breath is the key to long life and happiness.
+Breath is life, and breath is the key to a long life and happiness.
 But don’t take my word for it.
 I have an article on my site from the founder of Siddhi Yoga International which goes into all the Benefits of Yoga Breathing (click to read on my site).

 So definitely check that out and see if you can’t put some of those simple practices in place in your life too.